Bald Eagle State Park: Hunting

 Hunting is permitted on about 4910 acre of Bald Eagle State Park.
 The most common game species are squirrels, turkey, rabbits, pheasant and white-tailed deer.
 The hunting of groundhogs is prohibited.
 Hunters are expected to follow the rules and regulations of the Pennsylvania Game Commission.

 Trails

 Bald Eagle State Park has 11 mi of trails that are open for hiking and cross-country skiing.
-Some of the trails pass through areas that are open to hunting and hikers and skiers are asked to wear blaze orange when using the trails during the hunting seasons.
+Some of the trails pass through areas that are open to hunting—hikers and skiers are asked to wear blaze orange when using the trails during the hunting seasons.
 All trails are open year-round at 8:00 a.m. and are closed at sunset.